Who is running this project?

 What is the aim of this project?

 Co-operation in Mesopotamia (formerly Co-operative Economy in Rojava and Bakur) is building international economic solidarity between co-operative movements in the UK and Europe with those creating a thriving, democratic, and gender-equal society in Northern Syria (Rojava) and Bakur (eastern Turkey).
 The project provides the only comprehensive resource on the region’s co-operative economy in the English language.
 Our aim is to build international solidarity between the UK and this region.
-We do this through: Raising awareness: We’ve published over 200 articles to date, and we speak all over the UK and, increasingly, at international events, from large conferences to small informal workshops; Research and translation: We research, translate and collate articles on all aspects related to the economy in Rojava and Bakur, from ecology, to direct democracy, to women’s liberation; Building solidarity with Rojava: We’re partnering with women’s economic structures in Rojava to build connections between co-ops there and in the UK, offering a number of ways for co-ops to support the movement, for example by becoming a sister co-operative.
+We do this through: Raising awareness: We’ve published hundreds of articles to date, and we speak all over the UK and, increasingly, at international events, from large conferences to small informal workshops; Research and translation: We research, translate and collate articles on all aspects related to the economy in Rojava and Bakur, from ecology, to direct democracy, to women’s liberation; Building solidarity with Rojava: We’re partnering with women’s economic structures in Rojava to build connections between co-ops there and in the UK, offering a number of ways for co-ops to support the movement, for example by supporting the Water for Rojava Fund.

-I have a really great article or resource about co-operatives or livelihoods in Northern Syria or Bakur, will you publish it?
+I have a really great article or resource about co-operatives or livelihoods in North-East Syria or Bakur, will you publish it?

 Great!
 Please send it to firstname.lastname@example.org and we will take a look.